 CAMPUS COORDINATOR PROGRAM

 The Students For Liberty Campus Coordinator Program is the premier program for actively advancing the ideas of free markets and individual liberty on college campuses.
-SFL Campus Coordinators (CCs) are the face of liberty on their college campuses.
+SFL Campus Coordinators (CCs), both undergraduate and graduate students, are the face of liberty on their college campuses.
 They are the muscle of the movement, empowering students in their areas to defend the ideas of liberty.

 Students For Liberty’s Campus Coordinator ProgramThis grassroots program seeks out strong student leaders to spread the ideas of a free society by starting new pro-liberty student groups, organizing events to promote the ideas of liberty, providing resources to student groups, and identifying and mentoring other pro-liberty students.
+The CC program is open to both undergraduate and graduate students.
 The CC Program has gone on to inspire similar programs around the globe, in places like Latin America, Europe, Africa, and South Asia.
 Students in the CC Program have the unique opportunity to work to advance liberty and develop their skills with like-minded individuals from around the world as we work together to achieve a freer future for everyone.
-Meet our 2016-17 Campus Coordinators!

 The Campus Coordinator Program began in 2010 with a class of 24 students from across the United States.
 In 2011 the program more than doubled to 58 students and included three leaders from Canada and one from Venezuela.
 The Campus Coordinators continued to play a vital role in SFL’s leadership by directing 5 of the 13 SFL Regional Conferences, a responsibility previously reserved for members of the Executive Board.
 In 2012, Students For Liberty accepted 90 Campus Coordinators from 27 states and Canada.
 The Campus Coordinators each started to build Forums for Freedom in their regions: small, informal meetings of local student leaders from various pro-liberty student groups who come together to discuss ways to improve and coordinate their efforts.
 They also played a crucial role in the overall success of all 15 fall regional conferences, as well as the groundbreaking International Students For Liberty Conference with over 1,400 attendees.
 Today, over 120 Campus Coordinators are working across North America to advance the ideas of liberty.
 Our CCs have made progress this year toward putting on 25 Regional conferences, changing their campuses unconstitutional speech codes, and sharing the ideas of liberty with students in their areas.